wolfetplayer/WolfTech/rend2-readme.md

                                    brightness.
 Hardcoded to -2 to 2 on maps that don't specify otherwise.
 Requires
                                    r_hdr, r_postprocess, and r_toneMap.
+                                   Adaptation speed is framerate-independent,
+                                   so exposure ramps at the same real-world rate regardless of fps.
                                      0 - No. (default)
                                      1 - Yes.